How Much Does a Concrete Slab Cost in 2024?

 Concrete Parking Pad

-A concrete parking pad costs about $1,200.
-This is for a 10-by-20-foot parking pad that’s 6 inches thick.
-You’ll need to check local laws and ordinances before installing a parking pad as they’re not permitted in all cities.
+A concrete parking pad costs about $1,200 for a 10-by-20-foot parking pad that’s 6 inches thick.
+Check local laws and ordinances before installing a parking pad as they’re not permitted in all cities.

 Concrete RV Pad

 A concrete RV pad costs about $3,840 for a typical 16-by-40-foot pad that's 6 inches deep.
-You may need to tweak the size depending on the length and width of your RV and whether you have slide-outs.
+The size may need adjustment depending on the length and width of the RV and whether there are slide-outs.

 Concrete Slab for a Mobile Home

 A slab for a mobile home costs about $9,720.
-This is for a 1,330-square-foot mobile home with 6-inch thick concrete.
+This is for a 1,620-square-foot mobile home with 6-inch thick concrete.

 Compare Quotes to Pour a Concrete Slab